Q: What is the faculty-student ratio?

 A: We do offer accommodations and services for students with disabilities.
 The best way to find out if Connecticut College can accommodate your specific needs is to review the Office of Student Accessibility Services website and contact that office directly.

 Q: Do I need to take a world language?

 Q: Where can I study away or abroad?

 A: The question is, where would you like to study?
-Connecticut College students study awayin a wide variety of locales and countries through over 100 programs.
+Connecticut College students study away in a wide variety of locales and countries through over 100 programs.
 In addition to traditional study-away options, we offer our students an extraordinary range of innovative international experiences.
 The Office of Study Away has all the information you could ever want to know about international study options at Connecticut, and the Walter Commons is a hub for all things global!
 (Note: Due to COVID-19, study away options are not expected to resume until the Spring 2021 semester.)